22f3000196/TDS-Project-3/readme.md

 # 🌐 LLM Agent — **Querya**
 **Browser-Based Multi-Tool Reasoning** · [Live Demo](https://tds-bonus-project-llm-agent.vercel.app/)

-**GyaanSetu** is a lightweight, browser-native LLM agent that blends natural-language reasoning with external tools (search, pipelines, in-browser JS execution).
+**Querya** is a lightweight, browser-native LLM agent that blends natural-language reasoning with external tools (search, pipelines, in-browser JS execution).
 It demonstrates how a modern agent can **call tools iteratively** until a task is complete — all with a **minimal, hackable UI** and a **vanilla JavaScript core**.

 ---